Engelberg/better-cond/README.md

 # better-cond

-A variation on cond which sports let bindings, when-let bindings, when and implicit else.
+A variation on cond which sports let bindings, when-let bindings, when and implicit else for Clojure and Clojurescript.

-*New in version 2.0.0:*
+*New in version 2.0.1:*

 - Cond supports `do` for a single-line side effect.
 - Cond allows symbols as an alternative to keywords for let, when-let, when, and do.
 - Two new macros: `defnc` and `defnc-` are like `defn` and `defn-` with an implicit cond wrapped around the body.

-`better-cond 2.0.0` requires Clojure 1.9 or higher.
+`better-cond 2.0.1` requires Clojure 1.9 alpha 16 or higher.
 If you are still on Clojure 1.8, use `better-cond 1.0.1`

 ## Usage

 Add the following line to your leiningen dependencies (available as SNAPSHOT until Clojure 1.9 is officially released):

-	[better-cond "2.0.0-SNAPSHOT"]
+	[better-cond "2.0.1-SNAPSHOT"]

 Require better-cond in your namespace header: